olliethedev/ui-builder/README.md

 ### Button Component:
 - `Schema`: Defines props like className, variant, and size with default values.
-- `Default Children`: A text layer with default text "Button".
+- `Default Children`: A span layer with default text "Button".
 - `Field Overrides`: Customizes form fields for className and children properties.

 ## Development